-- · Avoid rubber-backed mats and rugs, as the backing may discolor your floor, recommend using felt underlayment - Change the location of your rugs periodically.
-Rearrange more frequently if they are placed in front of doors and windows. - Use light filtering window treatments (i.e. blinds, drapes, window film) that will help prevent sunlight exposure. - Rearrange furniture seasonally to allow the flooring to darken and age uniformly.
+- Avoid rubber-backed mats and rugs, as the backing may discolor your floor, recommend using felt underlayment - Change the location of your rugs periodically.
+Rearrange more frequently if they are placed in front of doors and windows. - Use light filtering window treatments (i.e. blinds, drapes, window film) that will help prevent sunlight exposure. - Rearrange furniture seasonally to allow the flooring to darken and age uniformly. - The flooring finish can wear off overtime in areas of high foot traffic i.e. kitchen and hallways.
+It is recommended to place a rug as a preventative measure.